Framework of Supplier Code of Conduct

 5. Environment

-• Ability to manage energy efficiency and greenhouse gas emissions
+• Ability to maintain energy efficiency and manage greenhouse gas emissions

 • Ability to prevent pollution and manage waste